 Patience is a virtue and a skill which can unlock great benefits in your life.
 By working on patience and looking to become more patient, you will create many favorable situations for yourself.
+In this post, you’ll learn about the benefits of being patient, the importance of patience, and ways you can be more patient in life.

 Over the past few months, I’ve been meeting a lot of amazing women and going on a fair amount of dates.
 Something I’ve had to work on is being patient with some of the women I meet.
 I tend to get excited to hang out again, while they are slower to be open to seeing me again.